-Next, we consider the case in which there existed a superposed single particle at the initial time represented by the matrix $\rho_{1,1}(0)$, and see how this modifies the vacuum density matrix at the final time $t$.
+Next, we consider the case in which there existed a single particle at the initial time, represented by the matrix $\rho_{1;1}(0)$, with no vacuum correlations, and see how this modifies the vacuum density matrix at the final time $t$.
 For this, we write down the respective version of Eq.\,(\ref{eq:GenDensForm}) and substitute Eq.\,(\ref{eq:FIVConcrete}):

 In contrast to the previous case in Eq.\,(\ref{eq:InitVacuumState}), the fields coming from the Feynman-Vernon influence functional can now also contract with other fields, namely those coming from the initial density matrix.
 Therefore, we find: